dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 </tr>
 <tr class="odd">
 <td>jobType</td>
 <td>The job type represent which task is run.
 In the next table, you can get an overview of existing job types.
-Each job type can have a a specific set of parameters for job configuration.</td>
+Each job type can have a specific set of parameters for job configuration.</td>
 <td>String (Enum)</td>
 </tr>
 <tr class="even">